 Olivia picked up an inherent sense of grammar and storyline from a childhood spent reading the works (and worlds) of Jane Yolen, Roald Dahl, Avi, Tamora Pierce, T. A. Barron, and others—usually multiple times.
 Formal classes in grammar, organization, and style at Brigham Young University solidified her knowledge of character, scene, plot, and world development.

 Since graduating with a minor in editing in 2013, Olivia has worked with authors to edit more than 80 novels, a handful of memoirs, and a few dissertations in a variety of fields.
 When she’s not reading the latest fantasy or The Economist, you can find her running the hills of Pittsburgh, traveling with her husband, or eating donuts.

 As a content editor, Olivia is on a team with authors to make their dialogues, plots, worlds, and characters fit together to make the best story possible.

 Jamie is a writer and college student from the Pacific Northwest.
 She loves exploring the world, both in real life and through fiction.
 She originally worked with Owl Hollow Press when her short story “The Night the Ship Went Down” was published in their first all-teen anthology.
 She has even further embraced her affinity for pirates and the publishing process since.

 There are few things Jamie is more passionate about than supporting diverse stories.
 She believes that with enough coffee anything is possible, and that good literature is an essential ingredient to a happy life.

 As Publishing Assistant, Jamie is a friendly, book-savvy superstar who loves supporting and encouraging our authors and community.
-She works with the team to manage the day-to-day workflow of projects and acts as liaison within the flock.
+She works with the team to manage the day-to-day workflow of projects, responds to queries, and acts as liaison within the flock.
 As Jamie so eloquently established: “She is an owl, not a carrier pigeon!”